ska-sa/katgpucbf/doc/xbgpu.design.b.rst

 the range :math:`(-2^{31}, 2^{31})` with zero represented twice, before scaling to convert to a real value in :math:`(-0.5, 0.5)`.
 While this is still a deviation from uniformity, it does give a symmetric distribution.

+The :c:struct:`curandStateXORWOW_t` struct defined by curand is unnecessarily large for our purposes, because it retains state needed to generate Gaussian distributions (Box-Muller transform).
+To reduce global memory traffic, we use a different type we define (:c:struct:`randState_t`) to hold random states in global memory, together with helpers that save and restore this smaller state from a private :c:struct:`curandStateXORWOW_t` used within a kernel.

 .. _curand: https://docs.nvidia.com/cuda/curand/index.html